 19-II.D.
-SUPPORTIVE SERVICES [Notice PIH 2020-28; FYI Updates and Partnering Opportunities Webinar; FYI Q&As]
+SUPPORTIVE SERVICES [Notice PIH 2021-26; FYI Updates and Partnering Opportunities Webinar; FYI Q&As]

 Supportive services may be provided by the HRA, PCWA or a third party.
-The PCWA must provide or secure a commitment to provide supportive services for participating youth for a period of 36 months.
+The PCWA must provide or secure a commitment to provide supportive services for participating youth for period of time defined in the NOFA/O for which the funding was made available.
 At a minimum, the following supportive services must be offered: